President of Haiti

 The president of Haiti (Prezidan peyi Ayiti, Président d'Haïti), officially called the president of the Republic of Haiti (Président de la République d'Haïti, Prezidan Repiblik Ayiti, [pɣezidã ɣepiblik ajiti]), is the head of state of Haiti.
 Executive power in Haiti is divided between the president and the government, which is headed by the prime minister of Haiti.

-Prime Minister Ariel Henry currently serves as Acting President following the assassination of President Jovenel Moïse on 7 July 2021.
+Due to an ongoing political crisis in Haiti, the Transitional Presidential Council has been exercising the powers of the presidency since 25 April 2024.
+It has a mandate to act that concludes on 7 February 2026.

 Term and election

 A number of qualifications for the presidency are specified by Chapter III, Section A (Articles 134 and 135) of the 1987 Constitution of Haiti.

 The president is elected to a five-year term by popular vote.
-The president may not be elected to consecutive terms; he may serve a second term only after an interval of five years, and may not run for a third term.
+The president may not be elected to consecutive terms; they may serve a second term only after an interval of five years, and can not run for a third term.

 To be elected president, a candidate must: